ivandorte/Rome-in-transit/README.md

 - If you view a blank page in HF restart the Space;

-- The peridic callback may suddenly stop working (I don't know why) and the data will not be updated, simply refresh the application page;
+- The periodic callback may suddenly stop working (I don't know why) and the data will not be updated, simply refresh the application page;

 ## Deployment on GitHub pages